cymric73/mintBSD/docs/index.md

-MintBSD is a configuration script for [OpenBSD](https://openbsd.org "OpenBSD") 6.7 that will configure an OpenBSD install (with X11) into a [MATE](https://mate-desktop.org/ "MATE desktop environment") graphical desktop workstation.
-The goal of the project is to create a stable and familiar desktop experience, bundled with commonly used desktop applications.
+MintBSD is a configuration script for [OpenBSD](https://openbsd.org "OpenBSD") 6.7 that will transform an OpenBSD install (with X11) into a [MATE](https://mate-desktop.org/ "MATE desktop environment") desktop workstation.
+The goal of the project is to create a stable, usable and familiar desktop experience, bundled with commonly used desktop applications.
 We achieve this using OpenBSD ports software and minimal configuration as required.

 *MintBSD is not a distro or MATE theme.*

 ## Usage instructions
 ### Pre-requisites
-1. OS Install of OpenBSD 6.7 with X11
+1. OS Install of OpenBSD 6.7 with X11 and all sets.
 2. `df -h /usr/local` you will need at least 5GB free space on the /usr/local partition.
 Based on default OpenBSD installer auto-partion rules, you would need to start with an 80GB or greater HDD allocation.

 ### Start